snonux/foo.zone/gemfeed/2024-11-17-f3s-kubernetes-with-freebsd-part-1.md

-# f3s: Kubernetes with FreeBSD - Setting the stage - Part 1
+# f3s: Kubernetes with FreeBSD - Part 1: Setting the stage

 > Published at 2024-11-16T23:20:14+02:00